-Dr Kobus Herbst is AHRI’s Chief Information Officer and the principal investigator of the Institute’s Population Intervention Programme (PIP).
-He is Deputy Director of the Department of Science and Technology funded South African Population Research Infrastructure Network (SAPRIN) at the SAMRC.
-He is an Honorary Associate Professor at the School of Public Health at the University of Witwatersrand.
+Dr Kobus Herbst is AHRI’s director for population science, a member of AHRI faculty, the institute’s chief information officer, and the principal investigator of the institute’s Population Intervention Programme (PIP).
+He is director of the Department of Science and Technology funded South African Population Research Infrastructure Network (SAPRIN) at the SAMRC.
+He is an honorary associate professor at the school of public health at the University of Witwatersrand.

 Work at AHRI